 Backing out of the room, Luca gave her the thumbs up, “Got it.
 This room is an en-suite, so do what you gotta do and I’ll meet you downstairs in a few minutes.”

-Imogene nodded in agreement, and she could hear Luca dialing his cell phone to order their pizza.
-She glanced around her room and headed toward the window that had been the cause of her initial scare.
+Imogene nodded in agreement, and she could hear Luca on his cell phone ordering their pizza.
+She glanced around her tired looking room and headed toward the window that had been the cause of her initial scare.
 The house was going to be a massive undertaking, her degree in English literature definitely wouldn’t be coming in handy.
 Hopefully, Luca was going to be some help.

 Running her tongue over her hairy feeling teeth, she realized her breath must smell like something had crawled into her mouth and died there.
 Driving for eight hours could do that to a person.
 She had only grabbed her clothes, her carry-on had her makeup, toothbrush and other freshen up essentials in it, and was still in the back seat of her car.
 One thing she was super self-conscious about was speaking while under the influence of bad breath.
 Especially if it meant talking to a good looking male person.